 Since karate and associated training carries with it a risk of serious physical injury, and in some cases even death, practitioners are advised to consult with their physicians to insure they are in good health before beginning training of any kind.

-In addition, they are admonished to use discretion and only perform such movements and techniques as they can safely do so.
+In addition, they are advised to use discretion and only try such movements and techniques as they can safely perform.